-RTS has a process to evaluate graduate schools that are not currently accredited by ATS to ensure graduate-level equivalency.
-Advanced standing with credit may be given for graduate courses taken at these "recognized" schools.
+2. RTS has a process to evaluate graduate schools that are not currently accredited by ATS to ensure graduate-level equivalency.
+Advanced standing with credit may be granted by the local academic dean for graduate courses taken at these "recognized" schools.
 If courses apply to the RTS curriculum, a maximum of 25% of the RTS degree-program hours may be given.

-RTS has several agreements with well-known ministries wherein courses given by these ministries have been approved as equivalent to graduate-level coursework.
-A student may be given advanced standing with credit for this coursework, and the work may be applied to all M.A. and M.Div. degree programs, excepting the M.A.C. degree.
+3. RTS has several agreements with well-known ministries wherein courses given by these ministries have been approved as equivalent to graduate-level coursework.
+A student will be granted by the local academic dean advanced standing with credit for this coursework, and the work may be applied to all M.A. and M.Div. degree programs, excepting the M.A.C. degree.
 There is a maximum of 15 hours that may be given.